Overview and hiking guide to the old-growth forests of Stanley Park.

 3) Disturbance Ecology and History of the Stanley Park forest

-All forests are faced with various types of disturbance —there are fires that raze, insects that defoliate, and windstorms that topple trees— which shape forests through time in various ways.
+All forests are faced with various types of disturbance —there are fires that raze, insects that defoliate, and windstorms that topple trees.
+These different disturbances can kill trees but they also shape the forests beneficially for other critters that need dead trees to nest or logs on the ground for shelter.
 Disturbances come in varying intensities and leave their signatures in the form of legacies such as fallen logs and dead rotting stumps.
 These legacies provide us with clues for investigating a forest’s history.
 Old-growth forests, such as those found within Stanley Park have long and dynamic histories to share.

 pdf of map highlighting some of the major changes from year to year: Stanley Park aerial photograph sequence 1946-2008

-Figure.
-Gallery of aerial photos 1946 – 2015 to highlight changes in the parks forests caused by wind.
-Final slide summarizes the extent of damage caused by the 2006 windstorm and Hurricane Freda in 1962.
+Figure above shows a gallery of historical aerial photos 1946 – 2015, which highlight changes in the parks forests caused by wind.
+The final slide summarizes the extent of damage caused by the 2006 windstorm and Hurricane Freda in 1962.
 Images 1946-2008 are extracted with permission from the MSc thesis of Mike Buffo (2010), and originally come from UBC Geographic Information Centre library.
-2015 photo comes from Google Earth.
+The 2015 photo comes from Google Earth.

-Both Hurricane Freda in 1962 and the 2006 windstorm damaged many large trees and left legacies in the form of young recovering stands, which are distinct in species composition and structure from the old-growth forest.
+Both Hurricane Freda in 1962 and the 2006 windstorm damaged many large trees and left legacies in the form of young recovering stands, which are sometimes different in species composition and structure from the old-growth forest.
 Relative to the old-growth, the stands recovering from Freda are either now dominated by deciduous trees (i.e. to the south of Beaver Lake) or are young conifer stands.
 Many trees of similar size and age characterize the structure of these young stands.
-As they grow upwards they strongly compete for light excluding light transmission for understory plants.
-Meanwhile, the stands recovering from the 2006 windstorm have small conifer saplings (many of which were planted) below the leftover standing trees not blown over by the wind.
-These areas provide an obvious impression that something powerful swept through.
+As they grow upwards they strongly compete for light and they eventually will block the light desired by understory plants.
+Meanwhile, the stands recovering from the 2006 windstorm have small conifer saplings (many of which were planted).
+The response of the forest to these and previous major wind disturbances is also largely influenced by the human response as detailed in this fantastic history of Stanley Park.

 Coming soon… the legacies of logging and forest management in Stanley Park